jimbobhickville/python-ambariclient/README.md

 -----------

 Since doing good unit tests for this library would require mocking pretty much the entire Ambari API, we didn't see a lot of benefit in that.
-There will be some unit tests to cover some basics and make sure the collection and model classes behave as expected, but the majority of the testing is done via integration testing.
-To run those tests, you'll need the 5 node Ambari Quick Start environment mentioned at the top of the article running, with ambari-server installed and runnning on c6401.
-At that point, you can do a full suite of integration tests against the running Ambari installation:

-    $ tox -e integration

-For the unit tests, just run tox normally:
+There are some basic unit tests that will be expanded upon over time, but most testing is currently done manually.

     $ tox -e py27
     $ tox -e py33